Ley789/SimpleRayTracer/Thesis/thesis.md

 **S is a function, not a matrix**

-The scaling matrix $S$ is defined as
+The scaling is defined as

 $$
   S(s_x,s_y,s_z):= \left(